 Posted By Administration,

-By Patrick O’Brien, Legal Coordinator for the American Med Spa Association
+By Patrick O’Brien, JD, legal coordinator, American Med Spa Association

 Posted By Administration,